Updated: 1 May 2025

 This area shares many features with the four images above.
 This one was captured at 8:05 pm on 23 May 2024.

 This image also includes most of the ancient compound crater Desargues, which is an 86 kilometres diameter walled plain which has been struck by two later impactors.
-Desargues is shown in full in item # 102 next month.
+Desargues is shown in full in item # 102 below.

 Anaximander